popovpp/check_jason2311/README.md

 Script must be in folder has subfolders /event/ and /schema/.
 Json files must be in folder /event/ always.
 Jsonschema files must be in folder /schema/ always.
+Script checks each json file in folder /event/ by each jsonschema files in folder /schema/.
 Script work result is log-file has name of json file and filename extension ".log"

 Format of log-file is showed below.